SuryanarayanaKrishnan/Quiz-app-flutter-/README.md

 To run this on your machine:
 > Make sure you have flutter  and Android virtual machine

 > flutter create project_name

 > copy the dart files from lib folder into yours

-> Make ysure in pubspec.yaml your version is same as mine to avoid null check A few resources to get you started if this is your first Flutter project:
+> Make sure in pubspec.yaml your version is same as mine to avoid null check A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)